 Adam had always loved to be naked, even as a little boy.
-To him it not only felt good, it felt natural.
-In his early teens, Adam briefly became self-conscious about his body, and for a period he didn't feel comfortable being naked in front of others.
+To him it not only felt good, but it also felt natural.
+In his early teens Adam briefly became self-conscious about his body, and for a period he didn't feel comfortable being naked in front of others.
 As his teenage years progressed, however, and his body became more muscular, Adam would more and more frequently be discovered naked by one of us, and the embarrassment he had temporarily experienced ceased altogether.
 Eventually everyone at Eldridge Street came to accept that Adam was simply a nudist.
 He stopped worrying about what other people thought, and gave up on wearing clothes most of the time.
-When he found a full-length mirror discarded on the street Adam was very excited because for the first time he could examine his fully naked body in detail: which muscle groups looked right and which ones needed more work?
+The day he found a full-length mirror discarded on the street Adam was very excited because for the first time he could examine his fully naked body in detail.
+Which muscle groups looked right and which ones needed more work?
 How well defined were his muscles, and how much subcutaneous body fat was optimal for enhancing his physique?
 Adam was obsessed, and he was driven to achieve physical perfection.

-Adam couldn't see at the time that it was his ever-present anxiety and fear—that he continued to choose to suppress, or at least not to acknowledge—that was actually the motivating force behind his desire to be big and strong.
-Fear, the natural response of the body to the threat of injury or death, and essentially the mechanism by which the self-preservation drive of the body achieved its goal, was actually the motivating force behind Adam's workouts and his ever-expanding physique, because if Adam was the biggest and the strongest one around, then he was safe from external threats.
+Adam couldn't see at the time that it was his ever-present anxiety and fear—that he continued to choose to suppress, or at least not to acknowledge—that was the motivating force behind his desire to be big and strong.
+Fear, the natural response of the body to the threat of injury or death, and an integral past of the mechanism by which the self-preservation drive of the body achieved its goal, was the motivating force behind Adam's workouts and his ever-expanding physique.
+If Adam was the biggest and the strongest one around, then and only then would he be safe from external threat.

 It was on finishing high school, and being at a loose end vocationally, that I convinced Adam he should try his hand as a dancer.
-At first the idea didn’t sit well with him—it seemed too effeminate—but as soon as Adam arrived at the Chelsea Pier Dance Studio for his first lesson, he realized that it was a great idea.
+At first the idea didn’t sit well with him—it seemed too effeminate—but as soon as Adam arrived at the Chelsea Piers Dance Studio for his first dance lesson he realized that it was a great idea.
 These dance babes are hot, hot, hot, thought Adam.
 Thank you, Angel O, great idea!!

 Adam also discovered that he was a natural dancer.
 He was so effortlessly present in his physical body—not lost in his mind as most humans tend to be—that it felt like he might have been a dancer in a former life.
 Adam quickly learned all the dance styles that were on offer at Chelsea Pier, but he really found his groove when he was introduced to hip-hop.
 His principal dance instructor, Alice Hensman, wanted Adam to focus on ballet—she desperately wanted his strength for the difficult lifts—and Adam was happy to indulge her, but it was when he danced hip-hop that he really came alive.

-It was at a dance class at Chelsea Pier that Adam spied the first true love of his life.
-Odette Novak was a superb dancer; her forte was ballet, but she was also mesmerizing to watch dance contemporary and lyric styles.
+It was at a dance class at Chelsea Pier that Adam spied the first real love of his life.
+Odette Novak was a superb dancer.
+Her forte was ballet, but she was also mesmerizing to watch dance contemporary and lyric styles.

 Odette was tall for a dancer, extraordinarily slender, and extremely fragile—more like a flamingo than a swan.
 She wore her long, dark hair pulled back into a tight bun, which accentuated her angular eastern European facial features.
-Her dark eyes were always heavily veiled in mascara, and she was rarely seen in public without a slash of blood-red lipstick on her lips; Adam was smitten.
+Her dark eyes were always heavily veiled in mascara and eye liner, and she was rarely seen in public without a slash of blood-red lipstick on her lips; Adam was smitten.

-Adam fell head-over-heels in love with Odette, and gave all of his free time and energy to her.
+Adam fell head-over-heels in love with Odette and gave all his free time and energy to her.
 She was so gentle and exquisitely beautiful, yet also so tender and fragile; all he wanted to do was look after and protect her.
-On some level, Adam also wanted to make love to her, but for the first time in years it wasn’t the only thing that Adam thought about upon meeting a pretty girl.
+On some level, Adam also wanted to make love to her, but for the first time in his life it wasn’t the only thing that Adam thought about upon meeting a pretty girl.

 Adam took Odette out for a special romantic dinner the night she received the confirmation of her position with the New Eden Ballet; she was ecstatically happy.
-Then, just a week later she received the diagnosis: grade 4 glioblastoma multiforme, the most aggressive brain tumor known in humans.
+Then, just one week later she received the diagnosis: grade 4 glioblastoma multiforme; the most aggressive brain tumor known in humans.

 Adam was devastated.
-He couldn’t believe that he’d found and fallen in love with the most perfect women in the world, then she’d been brutally ripped from him, all in the course of less than a year.
-The place in his heart where he secretly longed for his absent mother felt like the wound had been opened up and stabbed over and over again with a blunt knife; his heart was thoroughly broken.
+He couldn’t believe that he’d found and fallen in love with the most perfect women in the world, then she’d been brutally ripped from him, all in less than a year.
+The fragile place in Adam’s heart, where he secretly longed for his absent mother, felt like the wound had been opened and stabbed repeatedly with a blunt knife; his heart was thoroughly broken.

 It’s a year and a half since Odette’s death, and Adam has been struggling to stay positive.
-He’s still working out frenetically—now back in the make-shift backyard gym of his childhood again, given that public gyms have been closed for months due to COVID-19—and his body is looking amazing.
+He’s still working out frenetically—now back in the make-shift backyard gym of his childhood again given that public gyms have been closed for months due to COVID-19—and his body is looking amazing.
 His energized workouts, however, are mostly his way to avoid feeling the deep emotional pain that’s been haunting him since Odette’s death.
 Adam is yet to start dating, or even to have sex, since Odette's passing, but he now feels he’s ready for something new and exciting to come along that will take his mind off his lost love.
-He’s been trolling Tinder voraciously for the past few weeks, and he can feel the excitement building exponentially now that lockdown restrictions are lifting, and he can actually meet in person the women he’s interested in.
+He’s recently started voraciously trolling Trendr, and he can feel the excitement building exponentially now that lockdown restrictions are lifting, and he can actually meet women in person.

-My new show at TGC—The Garden of Eden Spectacular: Part 1—premiers tonight, and the audience gives a rousing standing ovation at the conclusion of the show as the curtain comes down.
-I’m confident it will be my biggest hit so far.
-Adam has one of the lead roles, of course, and he is super excited because he gets to be virtually naked on stage for the whole show; he reflects that it’s pretty much the most exciting thing he can imagine doing . . . ever.
+The opening show at TGC—"The Garden of Eden Spectacular: Part 1”—finally premieres tonight, and the audience gives a rousing standing ovation as the curtain comes down.
+Adam has one of the lead roles, of course, and he’s very excited because he gets to be virtually naked on stage for the whole show.
+He reflects that this is pretty much the most exciting thing he can imagine doing, ever . . .